infinum/frontend-handbook/React/Recipes/Caching and revalidation.md

 * `ItemsForm`, a Client Component for adding items.
 * `ItemsList`, a Server Component for displaying the items.

+[`force-dynamic`](https://nextjs.org/docs/app/api-reference/file-conventions/route-segment-config#dynamic) forces a page or layout to be dynamically rendered for each user at request time

 **Step 2: Create a Server Action**

 ```jsx